LOFAR-VLBI/pilot/paper/paper.md

 ## Postage stamp imaging
 The pipeline supports single-source imaging, in which the calibration is performed on an in-field calibrator to correct for direction-independent phases and delays from the international stations.
+PILoT selects the best calibrator based on the images and solutions from all performed self-calibration cycles.
-Following this, multiple imaging targets can be specified at once; the pipeline performs self-calibration and imaging on each target (for a small field-of-view around the target) in parallel.
+Following this, multiple imaging targets can be specified at once; the pipeline performs self-calibration and imaging on each target (with a resolution of 0.3 arcseconds) in parallel.
 The data products are the calibrated data and images and the phase solutions in a H5parm format[^1].

-## Source subtraction from catalogue
-The pipeline is able to remove radio sources from observation data beyond a square field of view of 6.25 degrees² centred on the imaging target, if given a 6 arcsecond image generated by the DDF-pipeline.
-The dataproduct is the data with the sources removed in a MeasurementSet format[^2].

-## Automatic calibrator selection and validation of the calibrator solutions
-This module selects the best calibrator sources out of a single catalogue, based on the images and solutions from all performed self-calibration cycles.
-The data product is a single H5parm, which contains the phase and amplitude solutions from the selected calibrators.

 ## Wide-field imaging
 The pipeline is capable of intermediate (1–2 arcseconds) and high-resolution (sub-arcsecond) imaging.
+Before imaging the pipeline removes radio sources from observation data beyond a square field of view of 6.25 degrees² centred on the imaging target, if given a 6 arcsecond image generated by the DDF-pipeline.
-High-resolution imaging supports a resolution of 0.6 or 0.3 arcseconds, of which the former reduces the imaging time by a factor of 2 compared to the latter.
+High-resolution imaging supports a resolution of 0.6 or 0.3 arcseconds, of which the former reduces the imaging time by a factor of 4 compared to the latter.
-Intermediate resolution imaging speeds up the imaging time by a factor of 4 compared to the 0.3 arcsecond imaging.
+Intermediate resolution imaging speeds up the imaging time by a factor of 16 compared to the 0.3 arcsecond imaging.
 The data products are FITS formatted images of the stated resolution.

 A list of ongoing research projects where PILoT is a central tool is provided in section 4 of reference [@Morabito-2025].